MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ## Call the delete data API to delete data from a specific table

-Users can request to delete data in a table using a list of columns, operators, and values as query filter -  Supported operators are ==, =~, in, in~, >, >=, <, <=, between, and have the same behavior as they would in a KQL query.
-For example:

 ```json
 POST https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourcegroup}/providers/Microsoft.
 OperationalInsights/workspaces/{workspace}/tables/{table}/deleteData?api-version=2023-09-01
 ```

-Specify filters in the body of the API call:
+Specify filters in the body of the API call - for example:

 ```json
 {